 - Elon Musk (SpaceX, Tesla)

-But let’s return to the original question: Is an MBA worth it?
+But let’s return to the original question: Is getting an MBA worth it?
 It might not be depending on what you want to do.
 For example, Guy Kawasaki says, “An MBA is a great degree for career paths like investment banking, finance, consulting, and large companies.
 An MBA is not necessarily the right path for starting a tech company.
 You should be building a prototype, not getting an MBA in that case.”
 So, again it will depend on the situation.

-However, since you now know you don’t need one to be successful in business, you can be confident that a bachelor’s degree could very well suffice in many situations.
+However, since you now know you don’t need one to be successful in business, you can be confident that a bachelor’s degree with proper life experience could very well suffice in many situations.
 More crucially, your education should continue, but it can continue more informally.
 John Maxwell explains that the first step to success is to “make a commitment to grow daily,” and that includes continuing to grow your knowledge.